 Dr. Santiago Ramírez Barahona

 I am a plant biologist from the National Autonomous University of Mexico (UNAM), specially interested in the ecological, geographical and historical factors that influence species and gene diversities at different spatial scales.
 My main interest is the study of the climatic history of cloud forest species in the northern Neotropics, focusing on the demographic history and phylogeography of cloud forests, particularly plants.
 I’ve also been particularly interested in studying the macroevolutionary and biogeographic dynamics of vascular plants on a global scale.

 You can also find me at ResearchGate

 Gabriel’s doctorate focuses on documenting altitudinal patterns of allelic turn over and their association with morphological and anatomical variation among species of tree ferns.
 So far, Gabriel has documented interesting patterns of morphological, anatomical and genetic variation in five species of tree ferns along a transect covering more than 1,200 meters in altitude.

-Jessicas’s masters project is focused on exploring phenological patterns (i.e., the timing of leaf production and senescence, spore maturation and release) in species of tree ferns across an altitudinal gradient.
+Jessicas’s masters project is focused on exploring phenological patterns (i.e., the timing of leaf production and spore maturation) in species of tree ferns across an altitudinal gradient.